a still image from Digital Flesh

-Embodying the “Korean-ish” is an improvisational performance that combines live video and live coded sound.
-We question the mediated imagery of the Korean female body and explore both indirect & direct encounters with diasporic Korean culture.
+The improvisational performance combines live video and live coded sound.
+We question the mediated imagery of the Korean female body and explore both indirect & direct encounters with transnational Korean culture.

 During the performance, Sojung Bahng’s body images, previously recorded, or scanned in real-time using a webcam, are responded to experimental sound played by Mike Lukaszuk.
 Lukaszuk incorporates sampled recordings from traditional Korean music and popular songs into his experimental sound.
 The body images are detected and analysed as digital data and mapped to the musical parameters created by Lukaszuk.